gs1/gs1-syntax-dictionary/README.md

     * GS1 Digital Link URIs
   * Validate Application Identifier associations, in particular mutually-exclusive AIs and requisite AIs.

-The reference **"Linter"** routines (implemented in C) are referred to by the AI entries within the Syntax Dictionary, and enable the user to perform validation of the syntax of the content for AI-based messages such as AI element strings and GS1 Digital Link URIs.
+The **GS1 Barcode Syntax Tests** ("Linters") are referred to by the AI entries within the Syntax Dictionary, and enable the user to perform validation of the syntax of the content for AI-based messages such as AI element strings and GS1 Digital Link URIs.
+Reference implementations of the routines are provided in the C language.

 The Syntax Dictionary, together with the Linters, can either be used directly or transliterated into third-party code.
 It is intended that it should be